Talkala logo

 Can I use Talkala for emergency calls?

 No. Talkala cannot connect to 911, 112, 999, or any emergency number.
-Do not try.
-Use a regular phone.
+Use a regular phone or another service that supports emergency calling.

 Does buying a phone number use my wallet balance?